APIexec/www/README.md

 ## About APIexec

-APIexec it's a runner for bash scripts
+APIexec it's a runner for bash scripts, written in many programming languages as a library:
++ nodejs
++ php
++ python

 ## Is using in projects:
 + [APIcra](http://apicra.com)